devonfw-tutorials/katacoda-scenarios-dev/72_WIP--tutorial-compiler-tutorial_tutorial-compiler/intro.md

-In this scenario you will learn how to create your own tutorial with the Tutorial-Compiler.
+In this scenario, you will learn how to create your own tutorial using the tutorial compiler.

-You will learn how to set up the environment and you will get introduced in the syntax for writing own tutorial.
+You will learn how to set up the environment and get an introduction to the syntax for writing your own tutorial.

 Requirements:
  * GitHub account

-You can find the documentation here:
+You can find the documentation of the tutorial compiler here:

 https://github.com/devonfw-forge/tutorial-compiler/wiki